saurabhshalu/Gradient-Generator/README.md

-# a css gradient generator
+# a css gradient generator (use firefox browser for better eperience!)